Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 RED Brick Web Interface
 -----------------------

-If your RED Brick is equipped with a USB WIFI dongle, an Ethernet Extension or has other network connectivity, you can access a web interface.
+If your RED Brick is equipped with a USB Wi-Fi dongle, an Ethernet Extension or has other network connectivity, you can access a web interface.
 The web interface is available at the IP address of the RED Brick or the hostname (``red-brick`` by default).